jwkuo87/Extract10K/README.md

 The script does not include HTML::Parse or HTML::Strip, since they gave errors.
 Hence the approach of using Regex to solve the problem.
 Since the script will be used to analyze readability (with the ReadabilityStatistics in PHP), the issue with formatting is less relevant.
 The script does provide some basic means to recognize sentences and new lines (changing </p> and such into end of sentences) and cleaning the result (removing duplicate periods/spaces/breaks).

 Another part of this script is that it leaves tables in the output (albeit not in their original formatting, but split into seperate lines).
 The underlying assumption is that the numbers will not affect the readability results, since numerical characters are ignored.
-Also, removing all information stored between &lt;TABLE&gt; and &lt;/TABLE&gt; would result in removing relevant information where the &lt;TABLE&gt; tag was improperly used to list bulletpoints in the 10K.
+Also, removing all information stored between &lt;TABLE&gt; and &lt;/TABLE&gt; would result in removing relevant information where the &lt;TABLE&gt; tag was improperly used to list bulletpoints in the 10K, and sometimes even the 10K filing itself (including chapters and text).